eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_ionizing_radiation.rst

     **Figure 11:** This is the Hutch-1 Control IONIZING RADIATION INTERLOCK protocase when Hutch-1 is searched.

-Once Hutch-1 is searched and all the search buttons have been pressed in the correct sequence, all the SECURE PEREIMETER SEARCH lamps on the Hutch-1 Control IONZING RADIATION INTERLOCK protocase will be :green:`green`.
+Once Hutch-1 is searched and all the search buttons have been pressed in the correct sequence, all the SECURE PERIMETER SEARCH lamps on the Hutch-1 Control IONIZING RADIATION INTERLOCK protocase will be :green:`green`.
 Unlike the Vault-1 door, this door is closed manually.
-Once the door is fully closed and actuating the door switches the SECURE PERIMETER SHEILD DOOR lamp on the Hutch-1 Control IONIZING RAIDTION INTERLOCK protocase will be :green:`green`.
+Once the door is fully closed and actuating the door switches the SECURE PERIMETER SHIELD DOOR lamp on the Hutch-1 Control IONIZING RADIATION INTERLOCK protocase will be :green:`green`.

 .. figure:: /images/user_docs/Hutch-1_ionizing_radiation/Hutch-1_door.jpg
     :scale: 20 %